 Help with anxiety and panic attacks is available.
 A combination of cognitive behavioral therapy, mindfulness, stress reduction, and person-centered techniques are effective in reducing the uncomfortable symptoms of anxiety and in developing the skills needed to prevent further problems.
 An anxiety counselor can provide you with effective treatment.
 You can remember that it is actually safe to relax into life and your experiences and develop the confidence again in your ability to take care of yourself.

-The body’s natural abilities to heal itself and cope with stress can be harnessed to promote healing.
+The body’s natural abilities to find creative healing itself and to cope with stress can be harnessed.
 With clarity, compassion, and creativity, I work with you to align with your true self and your higher purpose.
 Find the exact steps to living an anxiety free life.
 I will help you with developing an effective anxiety treatment program that puts you back in charge of your reactions to stress symptoms and your life.

 What is anxiety?

 Anxiety is a symptom, or group of symptoms, an uncomfortable reaction, that occurs in the body, mind, emotions or relationships of the anxiety sufferer.
 These reactions can vary from a mild and infrequent occurrence of symptoms to a debilitating constant sense that your life is out of control.
 It can frequently indicate the presence of an anxiety disorder.